ardyesp/DLO-138/README.md

 Open DSO-150 should build directly after opening the project in the free STM32 version of Atollic trueSTUDIO. https://atollic.com/truestudio/

-It should also compile under the System Workbench for STM32 after creating a new project and importing the soruce files but I haven't tried that...
+It should also compile under the System Workbench for STM32 after creating a new project and importing the source files but I haven't tried that...

 With an STLink V2 probe it is very easy to both program and debug the scope via the DebugWire Link.
 (I haven't tried uploading hex-files through the serial port with the STM32 Bootloader but there's no reason it shouldn't work...)